This gorgeous plan for a traditional coastal kitchen is filled with neutral colors and textures and just the right amount of blue/green accents.

 The final window coverings we’ll be using are the same bamboo blinds I used in our last home.
 We’re adding them to the french doors in the kitchen (and in our bedroom and my office.)

 They are the Designer Series Woven Wood Shades from SelectBlinds.com in the Jute Wheat color.
-(If you use my code TURQ5, you’ll receive an additional 5% off your order.)
+(If you use my code TURQHOME, you’ll receive an additional 5% off your order.)
 They are so pretty in real life and I can’t wait to put them on the french doors.
+See more about how to pick out bamboo blinds HERE.

 Rugs in the Kitchen